natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/EC2.md

   - general purpose (default) - latency-sensitive use cases (webserver)
   - MAX I/O - higher latency, throughput, highly parallel (big data, media processing) **Throughput Mode**
-  - bursting : 1TB = 50MB + burst of up to 100MB/s (growing inthroughput as you have more storage
+  - bursting : 1TB = 50MB + burst of up to 100MB/s (growing inthroughput as you have more storage) throughput scales with storage
-  - provisioned : set your throughput regardless of storage size
+  - provisioned : set your throughput regardless of storage size (will pay for in advanced)
   - elastic - automatically scales throughput up or down based on your workloads
     - used for unpredictable workloads (only pay for what you use) **Storage Classes** (